hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 "AI" models are optimized and trained to model the phenomena of human dialogue and picture-making—and they often do so very well—but the underlying mechanisms are almost entirely different.
 In nearly ever layer—biology, system dynamics, evolutionary, social, and cultural history—human intelligence is entirely different from "AI."
 The main commonality are some ability to mimic data, and similar behaviors in some situations.

+Some people claim that "we're just computers"; aren't [we all just obeying the laws of physics](https://en.wikipedia.org/wiki/Determinism)?
+[But we're not _just_ computers](/2022/09/04/computationalism.html) in the sense of our current understanding of computation; this false equivalence [confuses two different very notions of computing](https://www.frontiersin.org/articles/10.3389/fcomp.2022.810358/full).

 It's fine to say that our current algorithms are "intelligent" as long as we understand that this "intelligence" is primarily a set of skills, rather than a good holistic model of any human or animal intelligence.

 Likewise, "computational creativity" algorithms can _model_ aspects of how human creativity works.
 We have all sorts of [computer graphics](/2020/09/12/how-to-draw-pictures-contours.html) and "AI" algorithms that make novel and original pictures, and can fool people and be judged artistic in some sense, but they all do so by following their instructions.

-But our current algorithms don't even model all the phenomena of human creativity.
-Next I want to describe some missing pieces.

 # Creative processes

+Our current algorithms don't even model the phenomena of human creativity, particularly the _processes_ by which they occur.

 Simplistic descriptions of creativity often emphasize "inspiration," an instaneous flash of insight, those "where did that idea come from?" moments, perhaps granted by the gods on the subconscious mind.
 Hollywood stories like to dramatize invention with a dramatic moment when the scientist or artist saw some real world behavior and turned it into their new discovery.

 But these flashes of insight are rare, and there's much more to it.
 Creativity arises much from a _process_, not just one moment.
 Often, it's hard work getting to that moment, and hard work after.
 And flashes of insight aren't necessary for discovery.
 Often, it's not one big moment, but a series of many small moments.

-Even if Kekulé solved the chemical structure of benzene in a lucky vision of a snake biting its own tail, it was because he'd spent years studying chemical bonds and working on the problem.
+Even if Kekulé solved the chemical structure of benzene in [a lucky vision of a snake biting its own tail](https://en.wikipedia.org/wiki/Benzene#Ring_formula), it was because he'd spent years studying chemical bonds and working on the problem.

 Think about a few times you made something that you consider creative.
 It doesn't have to be a great work of art, just something you were proud of, something artistic, or something clever you figured out, or designed.
 In can just be run-of-the-mill, everyday creativity.
 In these experiences, how much did you know about what the final outcome was going to be when you started?
 How predictable was it?
 And how does that relate to your sense of how creative you'd been?